 Sometimes the unexpected happens at the worst possible time, so it’s important to ensure someone is available to assist and solve your problems quickly and efficiently.
 Every minute spent waiting for a technical issue to be resolved costs your business critical time and money.
-If your provider doesn’t staff a night or weekend shift and you’re locked out of your account on a Friday evening, you would have to wait for your issue to even be looked at until Monday morning.
+If your managed service provider doesn’t staff a night or weekend shift and you’re locked out of your account on a Friday evening, you would have to wait for your issue to even be looked at until Monday morning.
 Developing a service level agreement (SLA) with a 24x7 service desk means you receive timely support so you don’t have to wait on someone else’s schedule.

 Nowadays, there are many companies that outsource their service desk solutions overseas.
 However, by using a U.S-based service desk, you avoid potential language and cultural barriers, and speak with agents who may have a more comprehensive understanding of technical topics.
 Additionally, according to research from Marchex, offshore agent calls lead to longer hold times, longer conversations to solve problems, and more call transfers than domestic centers.

 When evaluating a service desk provider, it’s important to know who is answering your calls.
 You want to ensure you’re working with a strong customer service focused team that is able to supply the support and assistance you need while providing first-rate customer care.
 Service desk representatives should be trained and knowledgeable in a wide array of different technologies.
 The ideal staff is also certified and has real-world experience to better help and support your business.
 Additionally, providers that offer a self-help option to customers allow for end-users to receive the assistance they need while saving your business money and time.